This is our review of the Capital On Tap Business Rewards Visa credit card.

 - American Express Business Gold (20,000 Amex points bonus = 20,000 Avios)

-Our last review of American Express Business Platinum is here.
+Our latest review of American Express Business Platinum is here.
 This card has a generous bonus of 40,000 Membership Rewards points if you can spend £6,000 in six months.
 You qualify for the bonus as long as you haven’t had any personal or business Platinum, Gold or Green Amex cards in the past six months.
-You can apply here and our Amex Business Platinum review is here.
+You can apply here.

 There is also American Express Business Gold.
 This offers a sign-up bonus of 20,000 Membership Rewards points if you can spend £3,000 in six months.
 Our full review of Amex Business Gold is here.
 This card is FREE for the first year.
 You can apply here.

-Today I want to look again at Capital On Tap Business Rewards Visa credit card.
+In this article I want to look at the Capital On Tap Business Rewards Visa credit card.

 The Capital On Tap card is aimed at limited companies.
 It is not currently accepting partnerships or sole traders.